 She was first influenced as a child by television pictures of 15th-century temples in China's Forbidden City and elaborate, ornate churches in Europe, beautifully designed structures, all of which left an indelible mark on a little Chinese girl growing up in Vietnam.

-Tram, now 23, graduated summa cum laude — with highest honors — sporting a 4.0 GPA with degrees in interior design and computer information systems and a portfolio full of awards, accolades, and scholarships that will solidify her legacy at WCU.
+Tram, now 23, will graduate summa cum laude — with highest honors — and sporting a 4.0 GPA in May with degrees in interior design and computer information systems and a portfolio full of awards, accolades and scholarships that will solidify her legacy at WCU.

 "I was really excited that I was awarded a scholarship with a big enough amount to allow me to move on campus at the time.
 It's changed my life both academically and personally," Tram said of her scholarships.

 Tram's scholarships provided her with time and resources needed to dive into co-curricular activities at WCU, including a pitch competition sponsored by EPIC Innovations last fall in which she won second place for a luggage product she designed with fellow interior design major Vincent Christopher Cuffee II.
 She also completed project work that earned her recognition with an International Furnishings & Design Association Rising Stars Award and an Award of Excellence from the interior design program.

 With graduation around the corner, Tram has set her eyes on architecture school as a next step.
 She plans to apply next year to eight universities in London, which she visited over spring break, plus Harvard, Princeton, Clemson, N.C.
 State and UNC Charlotte.

 Her accomplishments are particularly remarkable considering that 10 years ago, when she and her family left Vietnam for San Diego, she didn't speak English.